+Jack joined ECSE and RPI in 1974 as an Assistant Professor.
+He was a dedicated teacher, researcher, and colleague for 46 years until his passing in 2020.
 Jack graduated more than 70 Masters students and 45 PhD students.
 He had over 300 journal and conference articles in high impact IEEE journals and conferences.
 He was able to acquire 40 SUN stations 20 years ago to make ECSE/RPI one of few schools nation and worldwide that offered industry-grade CAD tools such as Cadence tools and design kits from chip manufacturers such as IBM (now managed by Global Foundries) to our students taking VLSI classes.
-Jack came to RPI with experience in coding, started moving towards computer hardware design, Very Large Scale Integration, 3D heterogeneous integration, and in the last few years, was brave enough to embark on a new research journey into Cryogenic Computational Complexity, JJ junctions, quantum computing, and new silicon integrated devices that can switch at terahertz frequencies (300Ghz – 1THz) (picosecond scales).
+Jack came to RPI with experience in coding, started moving towards computer hardware design, Very Large Scale Integration, 3D heterogeneous integration, and in the last few years, was brave enough to embark on a new research journey into Cryogenic Computational Complexity, Josephson Junction, quantum computing, and new silicon integrated devices that can switch at terahertz frequencies (300Ghz – 1THz) (picosecond scales).
 He cared deeply about each and everyone of his students, took great pride in their work and the careers they pursued post graduation.
-He inspired them and inspired us his colleagues with his dedication, commitment to high quality research, teaching, and vision on the future of electronics beyond More’s law.
+He inspired them and inspired us his colleagues with his dedication, commitment to high quality research, teaching, and vision on the future of electronics beyond Moore’s law.

 These are the fond memories the ECSE faculty have of their longtime colleague, mentor and friend: